EPCCed/archer-gpu-course/section-2.03/README.md

   a_output[i] = a_input[i];
 ```
-Here, there is no issue, consectutive threads (those with consecutive
+Here, there is no issue, consecutive threads (those with consecutive
 x-index) access consecutive memory locations.